Perezhilnagendirakumar/moffitt_project/README.md

 ### Step 2 : Annotation of cell type using automated and ultrafast cell type clssification tool "SC type"
-To futher annotate the  23 clusters SCtype package was used .
+Initially, Sctype was performed on the entire dataset to identify the major trends, and to identify the major immune lineages.
 Sctype follows marker database and cell-type identification algorithm for accurate and unsupervised cell-type annotation.Most of the clusters were classified based on the marker information from Sctype platform.

 ![image](https://github.com/Perezhilnagendirakumar/rare_cell_exploration/assets/97453603/15ca7fb4-7382-45e4-8fa1-8bd72ebcf681)